 Section 4.2 – Number and qualifications.
-The Board shall consist of not less than three nor more than nine individuals.
+The Board shall consist of not less than three nor more than eleven individuals.
 The exact number of directors shall be fixed by resolution of the Board.
 No reduction in the membership of the Board shall serve to shorten the term of any director then elected and serving.
 To be qualified as a director, a person shall be a member of the Co-op and shall not have any overriding conflict of interest with the Co-op.
 No more than one employee shall serve as a director at any time.

 Section 4.3 – Nominations, election and terms.
 Directors may be nominated by the Board or by petitions signed by at least twenty member-owners and submitted to the Co-op at least forty-five days before commencement of election of directors.
 Directors shall be elected by member-owners.
 Each member-owner is allowed one vote for each director position.
 Terms of directors shall be so staggered that one-third of the terms, or as nearly so as may be practicable, shall expire in each year.
 Directors shall normally be elected for terms of three years.
 To facilitate staggering of terms, some directors may periodically be elected for one or two year terms.
 Candidates receiving the greatest number of votes shall be assigned the positions with the longer terms.
 In the event of a tie vote among candidates that would otherwise result in nonconformity with any provision of these bylaws, the candidates receiving such a tie vote shall determine among themselves who shall fill the available position or term, or the remaining directors shall so decide.
 Directors shall hold office until their successors are elected or until their terms are terminated sooner in accordance with these bylaws.